is designed to manage several

 mysqld

 binary to be used.
-You can specify
+Note that you can specify

 mysqld_safe